 How can grocers thrive in a post-pandemic world?

-An effective dynamic markdown strategy is key
+An effective dynamic markdown strategy is the future of retail

-An effective dynamic markdown strategy to ensure product sells through at the right price at the right time.
-It is only by delving into the vast amounts of data currently being captured that grocers can gain the insight to fix issues of over or under-supply and cutting costs for the long term.
+An effective dynamic markdown strategy ensures products sell-through at the right price at the right time.
+It is only by delving into the vast amounts of data available to grocers that they can gain the insight they need to fix issues of over or under-supply and cut long-term costs.